khaledbohout2/Movies-App/README.md

 3.  **Setup API Keys:**
     This project requires TMDb API keys that are not included in the repository for security reasons.

-    * Create a new file named `Secrets.xcconfig` in the project root (or where your project expects it).
+    * Create a new file named `Secrets.xcconfig` in the project root.

     * Add the following content, replacing the placeholder values with your actual TMDb API keys: